Bigoli, Pastes, Verona image

 Q: Is it gluten-free?

-Traditional one contains wheat and gluten.
+Traditional ones contain wheat and gluten.
 Gluten-free versions exist but differ in texture and density from the classic version.

 Q: Can it be substituted?